PediatricOpenTargets/documentation/README.md

 # Molecular Targets Platform Documentation

-Under Development:

-- Methylation
-- Tumor Mutation Burden located in the [DNA Sequencing](#DNA_Sequencing)
-- Incorporating RNA isoform level data in addition to gene-level data
-- CHOP DGD/P30 panel data for SNVs and fusions
-- TCGA RNA-seq

----

 The [Open Pediatric Cancer (OpenPedCan)](https://github.com/PediatricOpenTargets/OpenPedCan-analysis) project at the Children’s Hospital of Philadelphia, in partnership with the National Cancer Institute, is combining and harmonizing pediatric cancer datasets and integrating them into the Molecular Targets Platform <https://moleculartargets.ccdi.cancer.gov/> in order to accelerate pediatric cancer target identification and drug development.
 This is high-level overview of the Molecular Targets Platform data processing and analysis.
 For more information on the Molecular Targets Platform itself, see <https://moleculartargets.ccdi.cancer.gov/about>.
 Please note that OpenPedCan is in continuous development and the GitHub repository main branch contents may not be identical to the Molecular Targets Platform site contents.

 ---